wisniewskikr/chrisblog-it-java-springboot/arichitectures/messages/rabbitmq/springboot-rabbitmq-queue-docker-compose/README.md

 -----

 Usage steps:
-1. Build packages with `mvn clean package`
+1. Build packages with `mvn clean package -DskipTests=true`
-1. Start elements using Docker Compose with `docker-compose up --build`
+1. Start elements using Docker Compose with `docker-compose up --build -d`
+     * (Optional) Check if all Containers are up and ready with `docker ps -a`
 1. (Optional) Check queues in RabbitMQ Console
      * (Optional) Log in to RabbitMQ Console (guest/guest) with `http://localhost:15672`
      * (Optional) Check queues ("helloworld-api" and "helloworld-listener") with `http://localhost:15672/#/queues`